Fiscal freedom for Scotland would mean spending cuts, tax rises - think-tank

 "Full fiscal responsibility would likely entail substantial spending cuts or tax rises in Scotland," said senior IFS economist David Phillips.

-The report used projections based on the latest available official data to show Scotland could face a 9.7 billion pound shortfall by 2019/20 under fiscal autonomy compared to current arrangements.
+The report used projections based on the latest available official data to show Scotland could face a 9.7 billion pound ($14.5 billion) shortfall by 2019/20 under fiscal autonomy compared to current arrangements.

 "While a big and sustained rebound in oil revenues or significantly higher growth in Scotland could mitigate this, there can be no presumption that either would occur," Phillips said.